TeachersFirst - Featured Sites: Week of Nov 11, 2012

 Grades3 to 8

 In the ClassroomUse this full site as a free mini-curriculum on cyber-safety, possibly using it in all grades at your school.
-Enroll your class and assign students to complete the activities and exams for homework.
-Share the SOS on your class website for parents and students to access at home.
+For the blended learning class, enroll your class and assign students to complete the activities and exams for homework.
+Share SOS on your class website for parents and students to access at home.
 Display the site on your interactive whiteboard (or projector) and complete activities together as a class.
 Share with other teachers who are teaching units on online safety.
-Have students create an online or printed simple comic with one or two characters with Comic Creator, reviewed here, or create a comic strip using Cartoonist, reviewed here, to show what they've learned about cyber-safey.
+Have students create a printed simple comic or rough draft with one or two characters using Printable Comic Strip Templates, reviewed here.
+Extend learning by using an online comic creator with ToonyTool, reviewed here, for one or two characters, or create a comic strip with multiple characters using Make Beliefs Comix, reviewed here, to show what they've learned about cyber-safey.

 Grades3 to 12